takistakis/passata/README.md

 Requirements:

 - Python libraries: click, PyYAML
-- Software: gpg, xdotool, pwgen, dmenu, libnotify, xclip
+- Software: gpg, xdotool, dmenu, libnotify, xclip

 For example for Arch Linux run:

-`# pacman -S python-click python-yaml gnupg xdotool pwgen dmenu libnotify xclip`
+`# pacman -S python-click python-yaml gnupg xdotool dmenu libnotify xclip`

 Install passata itself using `setup.py`.
 Note that doing so might make startup too slow and cause a noticeable latency on autotyping.
 You may